-5. Travel to Bordeaux
+5. Travel to Paris

-You should take the group flight unless you plan to travel to Bordeaux from outside the United States.
+You should take the group flight unless you plan to travel to Paris from outside the United States.
 This will facilitate your arrival, the VWPP organization, and ease your adaptation to a new country.

-The Air France group flight departs New York (JFK Airport) on Friday, August 18th 2017 and arrives in Paris (Charles de Gaulle Airport) on Saturday August 19th.
+The group flight departs New York (JFK Airport) in the evening of Thursday, January 4, 2018 and arrives in Paris (Charles de Gaulle Airport) on Friday, January 5.